olcortesb/aws-examples/sqs/batch-messages/README.md

 The deployment will create:
 - SQS Queue: `bach-messages-messages-queue`
+- SQS Dead Letter Queue: `bach-messages-dead-letter-queue`
 - Lambda Function: `bach-messages-GetMessagesFunction-XXXXX` (processes and deletes messages)
 - Lambda Function: `bach-messages-ProcessMessagesFunction-XXXXX` (returns messages < 50 to queue)
+- Lambda Function: `bach-messages-ProcessWithVisibilityFunction-XXXXX` (uses visibility timeout for messages < 50)
+- Lambda Function: `bach-messages-ProcessWithDlqFunction-XXXXX` (sends messages < 50 to DLQ)

 After deployment, note the outputs:
 - `MessagesQueueUrl`: URL of the SQS queue
+- `DeadLetterQueueUrl`: URL of the dead letter queue
 - `GetMessagesFunction`: ARN of the get messages Lambda function
 - `ProcessMessagesFunction`: ARN of the process messages Lambda function
+- `ProcessWithVisibilityFunction`: ARN of the process with visibility timeout Lambda function
+- `ProcessWithDlqFunction`: ARN of the process with DLQ Lambda function

 ## 2. Send Messages to SQS